Pair QuizHack

 Canvas is one of the most common places where study friction builds up over a semester.
 Every quiz or assignment may be straightforward on its own, but the workflow becomes repetitive fast: read the prompt, open another tab, check notes, compare explanations, return to the question, and repeat.
 That overhead is what makes Canvas feel slower than the material itself.

-A Canvas study assistant works best when it reduces that back-and-forth rather than creating more of it.
+A Canvas homework help works best when it reduces that back-and-forth rather than creating more of it.
 QuizHack is designed to keep the help close to the coursework page, so the student can stay oriented inside Canvas while still accessing notes, document context, and follow-up AI chat.
 The result is a cleaner workflow for regular assignments, review sets, and denser quiz formats.

 Canvas questions often rely on the exact wording used in lecture or the examples your instructor emphasized in class.
 Generic explanations can get the concept mostly right and still miss the version that the course actually expects.
 That is why note support matters more than generic answer generation on real Canvas coursework.